-Below are six conference room design trends that can help you better engage employees, so you can get the most out of every minute spent in a meeting.
+Below are nine conference room design trends for 2023 that can help you better engage employees, so you can get the most out of every minute spent in a meeting.

 A large conference room is perfect for department check-ins or client meetings.
 However, these rooms are less than ideal for quick brainstorming sessions or one-on-one discussions.